sandialabs/sandialabs.github.io/about/faq.md

 ### How do I contribute news or other content to this website?

 Submit a pull request!
 This website is a GitHub repo just like any other Sandia open source project.
-News is housed in the [`_posts` directory](https://github.com/sandialabs/sandialabs.github.io/tree/master/_posts), and templates are found in the [sandialabs/.github repo](https://github.com/sandialabs/.github).
 See the guidelines below about contributing.

 Before contributing, please contact [wg-1424-ops@sandia.gov](mailto:wg-1424-ops@sandia.gov) with your idea or if you have questions about whether your proposed content requires the Sandia review and release process.